 The people I worked with were grateful and that brought me joy.

 What I realized the most is that it was really good.

 That you must keep listening for the Universe calling to you, “come this way.”
 Sometimes it’s ever so subtle…but if you are quiet enough, you will hear it.
 Don’t ever be afraid to walk towards it.

-It felt like the a new chapter was beginning, despite that fact that Grief was still holding onto me with a grip I couldn’t loosen.
+It felt like a new chapter was beginning, despite the fact that Grief was still holding onto me with a grip I couldn’t loosen.